MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-types.md

 ms.topic: concept-article
 ms.custom:
 ms.date: 08/15/2024
-ms.search.form: Introduction to Deployment pipelines, Manage access in Deployment pipelines, Deployment pipelines operations
+ms.search.form: Introduction to Variable libraries, Variable library types, variable types
-#customer intent: As a developer, I want to learn how to use the Variable library item in the Microsoft Fabric Application lifecycle management (ALM) tool, so that I can manage my content lifecycle.
+#customer intent: As a developer, I want to learn how to use the Variable library item and which variable types are used, so that I can manage my content lifecycle.
 ---

-# Understanding Variable libraries in Microsoft Fabric (preview)
+# Variable names and types (preview)

-This article describes important concepts and features of Microsoft Fabric's Variable library in the Fabric Application lifecycle management (ALM) tool.

-## Variable library structure

 A Variable library item contains a list of variables and their default values.
 It can also contain other value sets holding alternative values.

-Each variable is defined as follows:
+Each variable is made up of the following properties:

 - Name
 - Note (optional)